sailfishos-oneplus5/important/FLASHING.md

 ## Dual-booting with LineageOS

 What makes SFOS unique as well is that it doesn't actually touch your `/system` partition (and `/vendor` once I figure stuff out :p), which makes it super easy to dual-boot!

-The only limitation is that you'll be stuck on LOS 15.1 (Android 8.1 Oreo) unless you want to start flashing different ROMs, firmware & TWRP versions for when you boot SFOS rather than Android, which I really cannot recommend.

 When you've flashed a Sailfish OS zip you can swap between the operating systems without needing wiping anything by simply flashing my [boot-switcher zip](https://git.io/fjPUq) within TWRP.